-The College Community is informed about safety and security matters annually through the publication of a Security Policy Statement brochure.
-In the event of an emergency, information is provided to the College radio station, the College website, video display monitors in all buildings, computer and phone broadcast messages and the College's WENS text messaging system.
+The College Community is informed about safety and security matters annually through the publication of the Annual Security Report.
+This information can be found on the college website.
+In the event of an emergency, information is provided to the College radio station, the College website, video display monitors in all buildings, computer and phone broadcast messages and the

+College's WENS text messaging system.
 If needed, timely notifications are also conspicuously posted throughout the campus on campus bulletin boards and other locations.